 Protocols like SPI (serial peripheral interface) and USB (Universal Serial Bus) are used for fast communication.
-When high-speed data transfer is not required UART is used.
+When the high-speed data transfer is not required UART is used.
 It is a cheap communication device with a single transmitter/receiver.
 It requires a single wire for transmitting the data and another wire for receiving.

 The UART consists of the following core components.
 They are the transmitter and receiver.
 The transmitter consists of the Transmit hold register, Transmit shift register, and control logic.
 Similarly, the receiver consists of a Receive hold register, Receiver shift register, and control logic.
-In common, both the transmitter and receiver are provided with baud rate generator.
+In common, both the transmitter and receiver are provided with a baud rate generator.

 The baud rate generator generates the speed at which the transmitter and receiver have to send/receive the data.
 The Transmit hold register contains the data byte to be transmitted.
 The transmit shift register and receiver shift register shift the bits to the left or right until a byte of data is sent/received.

 In addition to these, a read or write control logic is provided to tell when to read/write.
 The baud rate generator generates speeds ranging from 110 bps (bits per second) to 230400.
 Mostly, microcontrollers come up with higher baud rates such as 115200 and 57600 for faster data transfer.
 Devices like GPS and GSM use slower baud rates in 4800 and 9600.

 To know the working of UART, you need to understand the basic functionality of serial communication.
 In short, transmitter and receiver use start bit, stop bit, and timing parameters to synchronize with each other.
 The original data is in parallel form.
 For example, we have 4-bit data, to convert it into the serial form, we need a parallel to serial converter.
 Generally, D flip-flops or latches are used to design the converters.